-The most studied model in the context of FO 0-1 laws is binomial random graph $G(n,p)$ (\cite{Janson,Survey,Spencer_Ehren}).
-It is known that the FO 0-1 law holds for $G(n,p=\mathrm{const})$ (\cite{F76,GKLT69}).
-It means that the descriptive power of FO logic weak in the sense that it does not express properties that are not trivial on typical large enough graphs.
-On the other hand, the FO 0-1 law fails for some other distributions on graphs.
-In particular, it fails for $G(n,p=n^{-\alpha})$, where $\alpha\in(0,1)$ is rational (\cite{Shelah}).
-Moreover, even the convergence law fails (a series of random graphs $G_n$ obeys {\it the FO convergence law}, if, for any FO sentence $\phi$, $\lim_{n\to\infty}\Pr(G_n\models\phi)$ exists).
-Many other models are studied in the context of logical laws: random regular graphs (\cite{Haber}), random geometric graphs (\cite{M99}), uniform random trees (\cite{McColm}), etc. (see, e.g., \cite{Muller,Strange,Zhuk_Svesh,Winkler}).
-However, the usual combinatorial tools that are applied to prove logical laws seem to be insufficient to study the logical behavior of attachment models that are, in particular, used to model real networks (see, e.g., \cite{Hof16}).
-Let us mention the most studied attachment models --- uniform and preferential attachment.
-Such models are built recursively, on each step one new vertex is added to the graph, from which $m$ new edges are drawn randomly to the old vertices.
-In the uniform attachment model probabilities to draw an edge to a vertex are the same for all vertices, while in the preferential attachment model probabilities are proportional to the degrees of the respective vertices.
-Not much is known: \begin{itemize} \item the FO 0-1 law holds for the tree models (when only one edge is drawn at each step i.e. $m=1$, \cite{MZ21}), \item for the non-tree uniform model (when we draw $m>1$ edges at each step) and non-tree preferential attachment model (with $m\geq 3$ edges drawn at each step, \cite{Kleinberg}) there is no 0-1 law, \item the convergence law is known to be true only for a bounded number of variables for the uniform attachment (\cite{MZ22}, for formulas with at most $m-2$ variables) and some variations of the preferential attachment (\cite{M22}, for formulas with at most $m-3$ variables). \end{itemize}
+The most studied model in the context of FO 0-1 laws is the {\it binomial random graph} $G(n,p)$ (see, e.g., \cite{Janson,Survey,Spencer_Ehren}), where every edge is drawn independently with probability $p$.
+In particular $G(n,1/2)$ is just a graph chosen uniformly at random.
+The above mentioned classical 0-1 law (for $p=1/2$) is generalised to all $p=p(n)$ such that $\min\{p,1-p\}n^{\alpha}\to\infty$ for every $\alpha>0$, see~\cite{Spencer_Ehren} (in particular, this is true for all constant $p\in(0,1)$).
+On the other hand, the FO 0-1 law fails for $G(n,p=n^{-\alpha})$, where $\alpha\in(0,1)$ is rational \cite{Shelah}.
+Moreover, even the FO convergence law fails for this random graph (a sequence of random graphs $G_n$, $n\in\mathbb{N}$, obeys {\it the FO convergence law}, if, for every FO sentence $\phi$, $\lim_{n\to\infty}\mathbb{P}(G_n\models\phi)$ exists).
+Many other models are studied in the context of logical laws: random regular graphs \cite{Haber}, random geometric graphs \cite{M99}, uniform random trees \cite{McColm}, etc. (see, e.g., \cite{Muller,Strange,Zhuk_Svesh,Winkler}).
+However, the usual combinatorial tools that are applied to prove logical laws seem to be insufficient to study the logical behaviour of attachment models that are, in particular, used to model real networks (see, e.g., \cite{Hof16}).